almostawake/contact-sync/README.md

 Removing **3wks** from the contact's notes will cause the contact to stop being shared and will remove it from the central address book and subsequently from your team's address books.
+It will not be removed from your contacts.

 ### Sync Frequency ###